Skatinger/CDCProject/README.md

 Then you can run it using the script `./run_locally.sh`.

 To look at the current simulation state open `localhost:8080` on your browser.

+## Customization
+In config/config.json you can change the gridsize.
+It is read in by the running-script.
+There is a Makefile included which compiles just the project files without dependencies.
+To just test the server without the simulation you can run `./test_server.sh` This lets you examine the interface, but the server will crash when you try to send commands for the simulation.